liamdkn/DataScience/README.md

 ## Introduction
 Welcome to my Data Science and Machine Learing Portfolio!<br>
-My name is Liam Durkan, and I am on track to graduate from South East Technological University with a BSc(Honours) in Software Development<br>
+My name is Liam Durkan, and I am on track to graduate from South East Technological University with a BSc(Honours) in Software Development.<br>

 #### Contact Information
 Connect with me on [LinkedIn](https://www.linkedin.com/in/liamdurkan/)<br>